-WASP-20 is a star that can be located in the constellation of Cetus.
+- WASP-20's star type is star that can be located in the constellation of Cetus.
 The description is based on the spectral class.

 - The star can not be seen by the naked eye, you need a telescope to see it.

 Location of WASP-20

 The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
 For WASP-20, the location is 00h 20m 38.54 and -23° 56` 08.57 .

 |Constellation's Main Star||No|

 |Age||7.00 Billion Years Old|

 |Visual / Apparent Magnitude||10.68|